Geovation/labelgun/README.md

 ![labelgun](logo.png)

 </br>
 Labelgun is a mapping library agnostic labelling engine.
-The library only makes two assumptions:
+The library only makes three assumptions:

 * Each label has a bounding rectangle (Min X, Min Y, Max X, Max Y)
 * Each label has a weight
+* You can provide a function that will hide and show a label (i.e. through CSS class or JavaScript function for example)

 ### Install